 Population growth is anticipated to drive change within Hammond over the next several years.
 The Hammond Area Plan encourages a range of housing types and tenures to accommodate community needs and enable aging in place for residents.
 Currently there are approximately 1,974 residential units within the neighbourhood with a population of 5,700 residents.
-It is anticipated that at build-out, the number of residential units will be approximately 4,964, with a population of 12,000 residents.
+It is anticipated that at build-out, the number of residential units will be approximately 5,700 with an estimated population of 11,000 residents.
 While growth and change are supported by the community, retaining the existing heritage character of the neighbourhood is strongly desired.

-Providing a greater range of housing forms and accommodating an increase in density within some areas of Hammond will support revitalization of the historic commercial area at Maple Crescent and 207th Avenue and provide local shops and services within walking and cycling distance of nearby homes (see Schedule 1, Hammond Area Land Use Designations).
+Providing a greater range of housing forms and accommodating an increase in density within some areas of Hammond will support revitalization of the historic commercial area at Maple Crescent and 207th Street and provide local shops and services within walking and cycling distance of nearby homes (see Schedule 1, Hammond Area Land Use Designations).
 Increasing residential densities will also help support the ridership of the West Coast Express and the Frequent Transit Network of bus routes just north of Hammond with stops located along Lougheed Highway and Dewdney Trunk Road.

 - 1. Neighbourhood character is retained - 2.
 A range of housing forms and tenures promotes demographic diversity - 3.
 New development enhances and compliments existing built form and neighbourhood character - 4.
 Historic commercial area serves community needs - 5.
 Sustainable building technologies are utilized - 6.
-Flood Risks are minimized through a variety of mitigation measures - 7.
-Natural landscape is retained and enhanced
+Flood Risks are minimized through regulatory standards and design best practices - 7.
+Natural landscape is maintained and enhanced

-- Promote retention of heritage character elements - Retain historic street grid pattern, including laneways - Encourage retention of mature trees and established garden spaces - Celebrate Hammond's history in ways that identify special places, people, features, or events - Allow diverse housing forms and densities to increase range of cost housing options - Plan for development that enables "aging in place" for residents - Encourage a greater supply and variety of rental housing forms - Encourage a range of development forms that fit with surrounding character - New development is designed to foster "eyes on streets" - Orient development to include a friendly face towards laneways wherever possible - Create attractive and inviting public spaces by utilizing plant materials and seating areas - Encourage development on vacant lots - New development incorporates useable and attractive greenspace - Encourage a greater density of mixed-use development that contributes to viability of the village commercial area - Retain, reuse and adapt existing buildings, particularly those with heritage value or character - Incorporate energy efficiencies into building design to help reduce greenhouse gas emissions - Design new buildings to adapt to future uses - Encourage building design, technologies and materials that promote energy and water conservation as well as the reduction of greenhouse gases (GHG) - Continue to promote sound management of all waste materials - Landscape design incorporates progressive strategies to manage stormwater runoff - Promote retention and expansion of the tree canopy on public and private lands

-• Improve the quality and function of greenspace in Hammond
+- Promote retention of heritage character elements - Retain historic street grid pattern, including laneways - Encourage retention of mature trees and established garden spaces - Celebrate Hammond's history in ways that identify special places, people, features, or events - Allow diverse housing options in form and density to broaden the range of housing cost - Plan for development that enables "aging in place" for residents - Encourage a greater supply and variety of rental housing forms - Encourage a range of development forms that fit with surrounding character - New development is designed to foster "eyes on streets" - Orient development to include a friendly face towards laneways wherever possible - Create attractive and inviting public spaces by utilizing plant materials and seating areas - Encourage development on vacant lots - New development incorporates useable and attractive greenspace - Encourage a greater density of mixed-use development that contributes to viability of the village commercial area - Retain, reuse and adapt existing buildings, particularly those with heritage value or character - Incorporate energy efficiencies into building design to help reduce greenhouse gas emissions - Design new buildings to be adaptable to future uses - Encourage building design, technologies and materials that promote energy and water conservation as well as the reduction of greenhouse gases (GHG) - Continue to promote waste reduction and responsible disposal of all waste materials - Ensure landscape design incorporates current best management practices and proactive strategies to manage stormwater runoff - Promote retention and expansion of the tree canopy on public and private lands - Improve the quality and function of greenspace in Hammond